meipp/ben/README.md

 ```

 ## Example 2 - String Solving
 Let's benchmark the two string solvers CVC4 and Z3 on the files in [examples/string-solving/test-instances](./examples/string-solving/test-instances) and count how often they output `sat` and `unsat`.
+This example needs `cvc4`, `z3` and `grep` installed.

 ```bash
 ben \